.webp)

-Users were intimidated by long blockchain addresses, frequently made mistakes when entering them, and did not trust the process.
-The UX felt overly technical and unapproachable.
-Most beginners were dropping out before initiating their first crypto transfer.
-This produced a clear adoption bottleneck and limited the bank’s ability to scale its crypto offering.
+Users were intimidated by long blockchain addresses, frequently made mistakes when entering them and did not trust the process.
+The UX felt overly technical and unapproachable, and most beginners dropped out before initiating their first crypto transfer.
+This produced a clear adoption bottleneck.

-I redesigned the crypto transfer experience by replacing blockchain addresses with a simple, familiar email/ID flow, making the product instantly understandable to beginners and removing the main barrier to adoption.
-I validated the entire journey through high-fidelity prototypes, which led to a 30% registration conversion during testing and confirmed the viability of a “crypto that feels like normal money transfer” model.
+I redesigned the crypto‑transfer experience by replacing blockchain addresses with a simple, familiar email/ID flow, making the product instantly understandable to beginners and removing the main barrier to adoption.
+I validated the entire journey through high‑fidelity prototypes, which led to a 30% sign‑up conversion in usability testing.

-Usability tests demonstrated 30% conversion to platform registration, a very high number for first-time crypto products in regulated environments.
+Usability tests demonstrated a 30% conversion to platform registration — a very high number for first‑time crypto products in regulated environments.

 The UX felt overly technical and unapproachable.
-Most beginners were dropping out before initiating their first crypto transfer.
+Most beginners dropped out before initiating their first crypto transfer.

 The bank wanted to launch a crypto‑transfer experience that could be re‑used by external partners as a white‑label product.

-Crypto adoption was strategically important — and the existing friction prevented growth.
+Crypto adoption was strategically important to the bank’s roadmap through 2028.

-Users were intimidated by long blockchain addresses, frequently made mistakes when entering them, and did not trust the process.
-The UX felt overly technical and unapproachable.
-Most beginners were dropping out before initiating their first crypto transfer.
-This produced a clear adoption bottleneck and limited the bank’s ability to scale its crypto offering.
+Users were intimidated by long blockchain addresses, frequently made mistakes when entering them and did not trust the process.
+The UX felt overly technical and unapproachable, and most beginners dropped out before initiating their first crypto transfer.
+This produced a clear adoption bottleneck.

 Email/ID → automatic resolution → select crypto → enter amount → confirm → send